CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 == Changelog ==

 = 1.4.0.4 =

-= 1.4.0.3 =
+* Added Mybring.com API authentication check when saving settings
+* Fixed an issue where no shipping rates would show up if the max_products setting was empty
 * Added an update notice to the description
-* Fixed a bug affecting installations using php 5.6
+* Fixed code that was incompatible with php 5.6
 * Fixed an issue where not all files were pushed to the SVN repo

 = 1.4.0 =